 This SDK is not yet publicly available, but you can apply to become eligible.

 Sales channel apps let Shopify merchants sell their products directly on a specific platform or marketplace, such as Facebook or Pinterest.
-You can use the Sales Channel SDK to build an app that merchants will use to sell their products through your channel platform.
+You can use the Sales Channel SDK to build a sales channel app that merchants will use to sell their products through your channel platform.

 Merchants use the Shopify admin to select specific products to sync with your channel.
 You can use the ProductListing API to read the products that are meant for your channel.
 You can use the Checkout API to deliver a fully customizable checkout experience.